Generative Engine Optimisation: What It Is, Why It Matters, and How to Approach It

 The rise of the Algorithmic Trinity has catalyzed a paradigm shift from Search Engine Optimization (SEO) to Generative Engine Optimization (GEO).
 This evolution reflects a change in the fundamental goal of digital optimization.
 The objective is no longer simply to rank a blue link and attract a click; the objective is to be the answer that an AI system generates and recommends.1 While traditional SEO focuses on optimizing pages for keywords, GEO focuses on optimizing entities for understanding.

 This distinction is critical.
 In the traditional model, success was measured by visibility on a SERP, with the click-through being the primary conversion metric.
-In the GEO model, success is measured by inclusion, representation, and recommendation within AI-generated outputs, such as Google’s AI Overviews, chatbot responses, and voice assistant answers.7 As these “answer engines” become the primary interface for digital discovery, the new metric that matters is being chosen by the machine as a trusted source for its synthesized response.1
+In the GEO model, success is measured by inclusion, representation, and recommendation within AI-generated outputs, such as AI Overviews, AI Mode responses, chatbot answers, and voice assistant results.7 As these “answer engines” become the primary interface for digital discovery, the new metric that matters is being chosen by the machine as a trusted source for its synthesized response.1

 This shift requires a move away from tactical, page-level optimizations toward a strategic, entity-level approach.
 It involves systematically teaching machines who a brand is, what it offers, why it is credible, and in which contexts it should be recommended.1 This educational process is the core of GEO.